 I’m always getting asked, “how I do it all”.
 My answer is always Jesus.
 He is the anchor to my soul, the beginning and the end.
 There are many many days where honestly, I don’t want to do any of it.
-Being a Mama Bear, Wifey Bear, and a Blogger Bear….(see what I did there? haha!) is a lot of work.
-The work is never-ending, and if you take a day off, it’s a nightmare to get back up and pick up where you left off.
+Being a Mama, Wifey, and CEO of Uptown is a lot of work.
+The work is never-ending, and if you take a day off it feels like taking two steps back.

-Then it hit me, they boys have been sleeping with us the last few days.
-We make a pallet for them in our bedroom floor and they love “camping out” with dadda and mama.
+Then it hit me, the boys have been sleeping with us the last few days.
+We make a pallet for them on our bedroom floor and they love “camping out” with daddy and mama.
 Colin was yapping away and Jadyn yells, “NOOO COLIN, STOP!!!
 ENOUGH!!!!!”
 And all of a sudden I heard me yelling those words, and not Jadyn.
-Kids are sponges and soak EVERYTHING up.
-SO much that the boys are soaking up my sometimes anger, and frustration.
+Kids are like sponges and soak EVERYTHING up.
+So much that the boys are soaking up my sometimes anger, and frustration.
 Both which are the last thing I want them to learn from me.

-Clear as day could I feel the holy spirit convict me to be slow to speak and quick to love, even with my kids.
-It’s easy to love others, but how about being slow to react when you have already said the same thing 15 times a day…. for the last 3 weeks!
+Clear as day I felt the holy spirit convicting me that I need to be slow to speak and quick to love, even with my kids.
+It’s easy to love others, but how about being slow to react when you have already said the same thing 15 times a day…. for the last 3 years!

 It was a hard pill to swollow honestly.